Sirtuins, Transgenic Mice, Gender Differences, and Lifespan: Unraveling the Complexities of Longevity

 Stress Management:

-Managing stress through mindfulness, meditation, and adequate sleep can support sirtuin activity and overall well-being, helping to mitigate the negative effects of aging and promote longevity.
+Managing stress through mindfulness, meditation, and adequate sleep can support sirtuin activity and overall well-being, mitigating the negative effects of aging.

 Conclusion